JeronTanKang/yield-curvature-mean-reversion-arbitrage/README.md

-An attempt to arbitrage bond yield curvature, work in progress.
+An attempt to understand bond yield curvature arbitrage, work in progress.
 Data file is too large to upload, from https://openbondassetpricing.com/data/